madslundt/ReactHooksvsClasses/README.md

 Listeners for mouse position and window size are added in `componentDidMount` which is run after first rendering.
 Listeners are removed in `componentWillUnmount` which makes sure to remove listeners once the component is unmounted.

+Each listener is using functions to update the state with the correct values.

 Finally, the render function makes sure to render the component.

 When we look at this code it looks fine and no need to change anything.
-However, if we want to create a new component that uses the mouse position, window size or even both we see a problem.
-The problem is that we can't share component logic from this component.
-That means we have to copy paste the logic regarding mouse position and/or window size.
+However, if we want to create a new component that uses some of the same logic we can't share the component logic.
+That means there is a need to copy paste the logic regarding mouse position and/or window size.
-This leaves us with a lot of redundant code that needs to be tested multiple times.
+This leaves us with a code duplication that needs to be tested and maintained multiple times.

 ### React hooks
-As we see the React hook we see that this is actually stored in 3 different files (WindowSize.js, MousePosition.js, App.js) but for the sake of the demo, we merge them into one file.
+In React hook we see that this is actually stored in 3 different files (windowSize.js, mousePosition.js, app.jsx) but for the sake of the demo, we merge them into one file.
-React come with some default hooks that I'll explain in a bit.
-WindowSize.js and MousePosition.js are two custom hooks that have been implemented.
+React comes with some default hooks that I'll explain in a bit. windowSize.js and mousePosition.js are two custom hooks that have been implemented.

 First, we have the custom React hook for calculating the window size of the browser.
 This starts by using `useState` to store width and height. `useState` is equivalent to `state`. `useState` is a function that takes a value as input which is the initial value of the state. `useState` then returns an arrow of two elements - the first one is the state and the second one is a function to update the state (equivalent to `setState`).